Juhyung8371/AI-ML-CV-Projects/Computer Vision/Gaze Mouse/README.md

 ## Discussion

-The major limitation of my solution is the need for more robustness.
+This solution can improve in robustness.
 Many hard-coded constants, such as threshold values, are fine-tuned for my face.
 To solve this problem, I can:

 1. Introduce a calibration session to collect the user's unique facial features.
 For instance, I can ask the user to look up, down, left, and right to collect the appropriate thresholds.
 I can also occasionally do some non-intrusive calibration during runtime to reinforce the calibration.

 2. Create a machine learning model that can determine the gaze direction.
 As the Literature Review section discusses, machine learning can be a robust and reliable solution.
 However, it will require a lot of training data.

+3. I can enhance the detection result with computer vision techniques like adaptive thresholding, noise filtering, and blob detection.
+Those traditional computer vision approaches were mostly removed when I changed the face detection model from the dlib to MediaPipe, but I can bring them back to reinforce the eye detection result from the ML model.

 There are some usability issues, too: